 There’s already a lot to see and do in DC.
 During the holidays, you can do a different sort of sightseeing at the Downtown Holiday Market in Penn Quarter, between the Smithsonian American Art Museum and the National Portrait Gallery.
 It’s a unique and festive shopping “village” with more than 150 regional artisans, crafters, and boutiques.
 Fabulous food and live entertainment make for a fun, festive atmosphere for the whole family.
 Assorted publications have named the market one of the top Christmas Markets in the USA!

-Location: 8th and F Street NW in front of the Smithsonian American Art Museum and National Portrait Gallery, between 7th and 9th Streets, NW.
+Location: Penn Quarter: F Street NW in front of the Smithsonian American Art Museum and National Portrait Gallery, between 7th and 9th Streets, NW.

 Nearby Attractions: The Downtown Holiday Market is just off the National Mall, and less than a mile from the National Christmas Tree on the Ellipse across from the White House.

-Closest Hotels: While there are plenty of great hotels in DC, Marriott’s Courtyard Washington Convention Center Hotel is literally (diagonally) across the street.
+Closest Hotels: While there are plenty of great hotels in DC, the Kimpton Hotel Monaco is literally across the street.
 Can’t beat a short walk during a Washington winter!